-Follow the manufacturer's recommendation for incorporating additives and WMA technologies into the mix.
-Comply with the manufacturer's recommendation regarding receiving, storage, and delivery of additives.
+The contractor shall follow the manufacturer's recommendation for incorporating additives and WMA technologies into the mix.
+The contractor shall also comply with the manufacturer's recommendation regarding receiving, storage, and delivery of additives.

 If the producer performs blending of the WMA technology in their tank, a separate Quality Control plan shall be submitted by the producer to the Department for review and approval at least 30 calendar days prior to production.